ranon-rat/sayBruh/README.md

 src $./main
 ```

+if you doesnt install `src.zip` you need to do this:

 1-.You need to install ngrok in the directory `src`

 2-.
 Then you need to run this command